 If you have short winters, you could get away with slight modifications in your routine.
 However, you’ve got to put in more effort if you live in a region that is mostly cold.
-If you don’t, both your mental and physical health can suffer.
+If you don’t, both your mental and physical health can suffer, leading you to have to make a health improvement plan.
 Seasonal Affective Disorder is real — and can be prevented or minimized if we understand it.

 These lifestyle changes don’t have to cost a ton of money or take a lot of effort.
 Small and consistent is the key to seeing results.
 Here are a few ways you can make sure the winter does not turn you into a couch potato.

 According to the Centers for Disease Control and Prevention (CDC), adults should workout for at least 25 minutes daily.
 If the roads are slick or you don’t want to layer up, bring the gym to you.
 Look on Facebook Marketplace and other neighborhood groups to see if someone is getting rid of their equipment.
 Promise yourself you’ll only watch the new show on your list while on the treadmill.
 So if the episode ended on a cliffhanger, you better get on the cross-trainer to see what happens next.

 Get a virtual reality (VR) headset to take your fitness routine up a notch.
 You can choose from different settings and trainers for your workouts.
 The best part is that you might not even feel like you are actually exercising.
 It can feel more like a video game, but you’re moving more of your body than just your thumbs.
 Get the kids involved, too, so it’s a family bonding activity at the same time.